scylladb/scylladb/test/cql-pytest/README.md

   once, and also counts for you how many of the runs failed.
   For `pytest` to support the `--count` option, you need to install a pytest extension: `pip install pytest-repeat`

-Additional useful pytest options, especially useful for debugging tests:
+* Additional useful pytest options, especially useful for debugging tests:
   * -v: show the names of each individual test running instead of just dots.
   * -s: show the full output of running tests (by default, pytest captures the test's output and only displays it if a test fails)

+### How to run from PyCharm IDE
+* Create pytest config
+* Under `target` select `Module name`
+ * filename - to run all tests in the file (`test_keyspace`)
+ * filename.testname - to run specific test (`test_keyspace.test_concurrent_create_and_drop_keyspace`)
+* Add additional params under `Additional Arguments`